DavidRickards/DavidRickards.github.io/essays/ai-thoughts-and-uses.md

 <img src="https://www.brookings.edu/wp-content/uploads/2023/01/shutterstock_2237655785.jpg?w=1500" width="300px">

 #  Introduction
 The integration of Artificial Intelligence (AI) in school education is starting to change the learning environment, presenting new possibilities and tools for students to improve their learning experience.
 The role of AI has growing relevance to the field of software engineering as it provides a way for students to learn and be exposed to advanced tools and techniques to tackle complex coding solutions.
-The only AI that I have used in software engineering is ChatGPT to help assist me in breaking down complex or confusing tasks to better my own skills, reduce the amount of time it takes to write certain code,  and teach me how to code things that I would not normally know.
+The only AI that I have used in software engineering is every students best friend, [ChatGPT](https://chat.openai.com/), to help assist me in breaking down complex or confusing tasks to better my own skills, reduce the amount of time it takes to write certain code,  and teach me how to code things that I would not normally know.

 # Me, Myself, & AI Experiences in 314
 ## Experience / In-class / Practice WODS
-For all of the WOD if there was not a video that I watched and followed along at some point then I ended up using ChatGPT to help me solve them.
-ChatGPT was a life saver because of how quickly it could produce code with prompts related to the or taken from the in-class WOD.
-I am not the fastest typer and I didn’t have a lot of the code's methods, so how I would often use ChatGPT to produce this code much faster than me to save me precious time.
-One time, when we were working on the surfing prompt in one of our earliest WODs, I was just completely stuck and I was getting a different output than when I was supposed to get.
-So I copied the whole prompt over to ChatGPT and retired the code giving the correct output.
-They passed the WOD but I never really figured out what the issue was and thus was never able to learn from that mistake again so I tried to avoid doing that until I was almost out of time.
+In my software engineering class, I had to complete  a "WOD," which were these in-class assignments that had to be functional and finished within the limited time to pass.
+Sometimes, practice WODs were assigned as homework, and we could make multiple attempts to solve them.
+For all of the practice WODs, if there was not a video that I watched and followed along with at some point, then I ended up using ChatGPT to help me solve them.
+ChatGPT was a lifesaver because of how quickly it could produce code with prompts related to or taken from the in-class WOD.
+I am not the fastest typer, and I didn’t have knowledge of many of the code's methods, so I would often use ChatGPT to generate this code much faster than I could to save precious time.

+One time, when we were working on the surfing prompt in one of our earliest WODs, I was completely stuck, and I was getting a different output than I was supposed to get.
+So, I copied the whole prompt over to ChatGPT and retried the code, and it gave the correct output.
+I passed the WOD, but I never really figured out what the issue was and thus was never able to learn from that mistake.
+I tried to avoid doing that until I was almost out of time.

 ## Essays